dirkaaa/task-app/documentation.md

 -   createdAt: LocalDate
 -   dueDate: LocalDate

+I also created a Data Transfer Object for the User class, which does not contain the password property.
+This way it can be safely sent to the client.

 ## Persistence

 I am using the embedded (in-file) H2 database, because it's a lightweight but functional enough database for this assignment.
 If needed, it can be replaced by any other database by modifying the `spring.datasource.url` property in `application.properties`.